distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## A shared-collateral design for low-probability branches

 The event-market layer can instead use the [shared-collateral design for highly improbable events](https://ethresear.ch/t/prediction-market-design-for-betting-on-many-highly-improbable-events/8280/).
-Combine one low-probability branch from each of several events or decisions in a single shared-collateral prediction market.
-Create a standard conditional market for each included branch, but no corresponding conditional market for its complementary branch.
-Each conditional market remains two-sided and otherwise works like any other conditional market.
-The efficiency comes from pooling branches across events when the number included exceeds the number expected to occur.
+Combine one low-probability branch from each of several events or decisions in a single pool.
+If several bundled events occur, each triggered YES token pays `1 / winner_count`.
+Its raw price is therefore not the probability of that event and cannot enter the binary oracle unchanged.

 Some examples event classes are: